Academy of Management Board of Governors

-Lucy Gilson is a Professor and the Associate Dean for Faculty & Outreach at the University of Connecticut.
+Lucy Gilson (PhD Georgia Tech) is Dean of the Paul College of Business and Economics at the University of New Hampshire.
+She previously was a Professor and the Associate Dean for Faculty & Outreach at the University of Connecticut.
 She is also the Academic Director of the Geno Auriemma UConn Leadership Conference, and a Research Fellow at the Universidade Catolica in Lisbon, Portugal.
-In 2019, the Web of Science named her one of the world’s most highly-cited researchers.
+In 2019, the Web of Science named her one of the world’s most highly cited researchers.

 Her research examines teams in different organizational settings performing a diverse range of jobs to understand how creativity, empowerment, leadership, and virtual communication influence effectiveness.
 She has also done work on mentoring and leadership, in particular, the mentoring of women and minorities.
 Her work has been published in the Academy of Management Journal, Journal of Applied Psychology, Journal of Management, Leadership Quarterly, Group & Organization Management, Journal of Organizational Behavior, as well as many other academic journals and edited books.